Spotterday/Webinterface_ICOM_R30/README.md

 ## Hardware requirements

+### USB Bluetooth Dongle
 Based on the following document [RS-R30-Brochure](doc/RS-R30-Brochure.pdf), you will need a USB dongle which supports SPP (CI-V command）.
 A possible USB dongel which works under Linux and Windows is this : [USB Dongle](https://amzn.to/3o0EV8l) (*Affiliate  Link*) Bluetooth Profile : A2DP, ATT, AVRCP, GAVDP, GATT, HCRP, HFP, HID, HID over GATT, OPP, PAN, SPP

+### USB Audio Card
+At the moment I have not finished the audio output via Node JS lib.
+In the meantime I'm using a USB audio card - which is connected via audio cable to my PI to get audio to my PC - or simply the internal speaker of the R30 ;) .

 ## Software requirements